casefoundation/analytics-dashboard/doc/Setup.md

 ## Theme Setup

 To customize the dashboard's theme, copy the file `client/src/theme/theme.sample` to `client/src/theme/theme.json`.
 Inside of that file, update the color codes to match your preferred colors.
+The color names and uses are taken from [Bootstrap v3's color system](https://getbootstrap.com/docs/3.3/css/#helper-classes-colors), and so you may rely on that as a baseline guide for color choices.
 Also, Inside of `client/src/theme`, place your organization's logo as an SVG file named `logo.svg`.

 ## Data Source Quick Setup